 Unbelievably so, the newish Wind Song becomes, when compared, a chemical nightmare.
 The perfume flacon seems to have suddenly let loose the Erynies: they are flying furiously around and screeching inchoate obscene words in my ears only stopping to play, badly, the musical saw in a metro corridor in ruin, closed since WWII and plunged into pitch-black darkness.
 How could such a different experience of the scent coexist with the first one and re-enacts itself?
 It is not like the vintage version makes me reach a higher plane of perfume comprehension.
 It is more like it gets in the way of a perfectly pitched illusion.

-To me, it all goes to showing that first of all, a perfume is an olfactory mirage.
+To me, it all goes to showing that before anything else, a perfume is an olfactory mirage.
 It deploys its beauty based on an ensemble of effects that are carefully adjusted to each other.
 It is a fragile equilibrium deriving from the constraint put on fine-tuning and perfection.
 The more you aim at perfection, not just solidity, the more all the ensemble has to stay together.
 An imperfect scent can be more easily layered, is more versatile, for example, than a masterpiece which stands on its own.
 It is a paradox and it reveals itself in the most disagreeable fashion at this point.

 Secondly, a perfume uses a code.
 Perfume-wearers are used more or less consciously to certain smells being expressed by certain accords and molecules.
 These perfumery smells attempt sometimes to replicate real ones in a realistic manner, but even in these cases, they are but, fundamentally, an abstraction, a simplification of a natural smell.